Arnoraja: Kumarapala

 After Jayasimha's death, a war of succession took place between his nominee and adopted son Chahada (also Bahada or Charudatta), and his relative Kumarapala.
 Chahada formed an alliance with Arnoraja and other princes, and instigated them to fight Kumarapala, as attested by several sources, including Dvyashraya, Kumarapala Charita, and Prabandha-Chintamani.
 According to Merutunga, the author of Prabandha Chintamani, Arnoraja attacked Gujarat because he thought of Kumarapala as a weaker ruler than Jayasimha.
 Historian A. K. Majumdar speculates that Arnoraja may have planned to replace Kumarapala with his son Someshvara.

 According to the Kumarapala Charita, Arnoraja was defeated in this war, having suffered from an arrow shot in his face.
 The war appears to have ended with a matrimonial alliance: Arnoraja's daughter Jahlana married Kumarapala.
 According to later Jain legends, Kumarapala's sister Devalladevi also married Arnoraja.
 However, the existence of Devalladevi is doubtful.
 Despite the conflict, Kumarapala treated Arnoraja's son Someshvara (who lived with the Chaulukyas) well.

 Sometime around 1150 CE, there appears to have been a second war between Arnoraja and Kumarapala.
 According to the Jain chroniclers of Gujarat, such as Jayasimha Suri, Rajashekhara and Jina-Mandana, Arnoraja once insulted Jains while playing chess with his wife Devalladevi.
 Rajashekhara's Prabandha Kosha states that while taking away a pawn of his wife, Arnoraja remarked "Kill these Mundikas" in jest.
-This offended her, because Mundika (literally "bald") could refer to the tonsured Shvetambara Jain gurus.
+This offended her, because Mundika (literally "bald") could refer to the tonsured Śvetāmbara Jain gurus.
 Devalladevi, a devout Jain and a sister of Kumarapala, asked her brother to avenge this insult.

 A. K. Majumdar pointed out that Kumarapala converted to Jainism at a later date, so the legend about his sister getting offended by Arnoraja appears to be historically inaccurate.
 According to Dasharatha Sharma, Devalladevi is a fictional character created by either Rajashekhara or another Jain writer, as none of the chronicles written before 14th century mention her.
 According to Majumdar, Arnoraja probably invaded the Chaulukya kingdom taking advantage of Kumarapala's involvement in other conflicts.
 This second war also ended with Arnoraja's defeat.
 Kumarapala's victory over Arnoraja is corroborated by multiple Chaulukya inscriptions.